leoprover/embed_modal/README.md

 # Contents
-A set of tools to semantically embed higher-order modal logic problems formulated in the TPTP [1] dialect THF into higher-order logic formulated in THF.
+A set of tools to semantically embed (multi-modal) higher-order modal logic problems formulated in the TPTP [1] dialect THF into higher-order logic formulated in THF.
 It contains
 * a standalone tool ```embed``` for the semantical embedding.
 * a conversion tool ```convert_qmltp_to_thf``` for translating